Dedzsinator/pyHMSSQL/README.md

--Client Layer: Handles user interaction through CLI or GUI -Server Layer: Processes requests and manages database operations -Storage Layer: Persists data and metadata using MongoDB -Index Layer: Optimizes data retrieval using B+ trees
+-Client Layer: Handles user interaction through CLI or GUI -Server Layer: Processes requests and manages database operations -Storage Layer: Persists data and metadata using MongoDBMongoDB -Index Layer: Optimizes data retrieval using B+ trees

 For more details, see ARCHITECTURE.md.